 4.3.1 The Government has set a target to supply 15% of the UK's energy from renewable energy by 2020 (as set out in the 2009 Renewable Energy Directive).
 One way local authorities can help achieve this is by providing positive planning policies for renewable energy.
-In addition, national planning policy requires local plans guidance, in the form of the current PPS22 and its likely replacement in the National Planning Policy Framework, also require Local Development Frameworks to include policies that support renewable energy.
+In addition, national planning policy requires local plans to include policies that support renewable energy.
+Policy ER2, read with Policy DM2, defines how applicants can demonstrate that the impacts of renewable energy developments are or can be made acceptable.